5 Science-Backed Reasons Why Paper Planners Are Better Than Digital Planners and Calendars

 We did some research and found 5 science-backed benefits you’d enjoy if you switched to a paper planner.

-1. You're less distracted
+1. You are less distracted

 Source: Unsplash